New Safety Requirements for Carbon Monoxide Alarms

 • Landlords – for rental properties

-For more info, contact your local fire department or visit Ontario.ca/CarbonMonoxide.
+Learn more about the new safety requirements for existing homes, contact your local fire department, or visit Ontario.ca/CarbonMonoxide.